EXPRESSCLUSTER/UM8700/README.md

 This memo describes how to upgrade UM8700 clustering with EXPRESSCLUSTER X3.3 into EXPRESSCLUSTER X5.1.

 ---

-## Note
+## Notes

-When configuring the EXPRESSCLUSTERExpressCluster, we recommend the following:
-- You configure Configure a Floating IP Address that will be used with the installation and configuration of UM8700 in LAN environment where all cluster nodes belong to a same network.
+- You configure a Floating IP Address that will be used with the installation and configuration of UM8700 in LAN environment where all cluster nodes belong to a same network.
 - Configure a Dynamic DNS that will be used with the installation and configuration of UM8700 in WAN environment where each cluster nodes belong to a different network.
-- Configure a Mirrored Disc as the D: drive for each node in the cluster.
+- Configure a Mirror Disk Resource as the D: drive for each node in the cluster.

-## Sample Script Configuration
+## Sample Scripts

 Assume the script resource `UM8700 Services Script` has the following start.bat and stop.bat in it.
-These scripts are samples of the Start and Stop scripts.
-The configuration at your site may be different according to your system requirements and environment.
+These are samples of the Start and Stop scripts.
+Your configuration may differ depending on your system requirements and environment.

 - start.bat